Carvel (boat building): Etymology

-From Middle English carvel, carvelle, carvile, kervel (“small ship; caravel”); from Old French caruelle, carvelle, kirvelle.
+From Middle English carvel, carvelle, carvile, kervel ('small ship'; 'caravel'); from Old French caruelle, carvelle, kirvelle.
 The term was used in English when caravels became popular in Northern European waters from c.
 1440 onwards, and the method of hull construction took the name of the first vessel type made in that way in English and European shipyards.
+In late medieval Danish, Swedish, and German, various terms were used to refer to carvel ships, including kraffel, karfell, krawegel, kravel, krauell, crauell, and craueln.

 History

 Carvel construction originated in the Mediterranean during the first millennium CE.
-It gradually replaced the edge-to-edge joining of hull plank by mortises and tenons – a "planking first" technique – which had been used by ancient Egyptians, Phoenicians and for much of the classical period.
+It gradually replaced the edge-to-edge joining of hull planks by mortises and tenons – a "planking first" technique – which had been used by ancient Egyptians, Phoenicians and for much of classical antiquity.
 Archaeological evidence for this transition suggests it took place from c.
 500 CE to the 9th century.
 Its slow adoption involved some variation and experimentation.
 Some ships were built using "framing-first", as opposed to the full "frame-first" system.
 In "framing-first", some of the framing is installed in the lower part of the hull, followed by the planking of that area, more framing is added to increase the height of the hull, and then more planking added to that.
 (The Romano-Celtic ship-building tradition of Northern Europe used "framing-first", but this part of Europe did not adopt the full "frame-first" method until much later, as discussed below.)

 The changeover from planking-first to frame-first happened over the same period that the Mediterranean Square Sail rig was being replaced by lateen rig.
 That change has been suggested to save building, fitting out and maintenance costs (though previously it was thought to be to achieve better sailing performance – something which, against the presumptions of many maritime historians, can be shown not to have happened).
 The move to carvel construction is believed to be another cost-saving measure (though it is felt that this is not well understood by marine archaeologists).
 The difficult skill of mortising planks at precisely the right angle (where the hull is curved at the the part of the hull that changes from the (roughly) horizontal bottom to the vertical sides) is avoided.
 Carvel construction allows hull shape to be determined by design, whilst planking-first relies on the "eye" of the builder.
 Therefore fewer very highly skilled personnel are needed.